ChuYang-FE/young-react/README.md

   5. merge request

 ## git commit --amend

   1. git add . + git commit --amend
-  2. if you want to edit commit message, press i.
+  2. if you want to edit commit message, press i and edit description.

+## git tag

+  1. How to show tags?  git show
+  2. How to create tags? git tag -a v1.0 -m "my First git tag"